daviteixeira-dev/daviteixeira-dev/README.md

 <h2 align="left"> 🚀 Skills </h2>

-> Tools, languages, and other things that I like to work with:
+> Click and see more about the Tools, Languages and other technologies I like to work with:

 <table align="center">
   <!-- First Line -->